-(2) The Resource Entity shall conduct reactive capacity qualification tests to verify the maximum leading and lagging reactive capability of all Generation Resources required to provide VSS.
+(2) The Resource Entity shall conduct reactive capacity qualification tests to verify the maximum leading and lagging reactive capability of all Generation Resources and ESRs required to provide VSS.
 Reactive capability tests are performed during the resource commissioning process and at a minimum of once every five years or within 12 months following the discovery of a change that affects its real power or Reactive Power capability by more than 10% of the last Resource Asset Registration Form submittal and is expected to last more than six months.
-Mothballed Generation Resources that have not been tested within the last five years shall be verified within 12 calendar months upon return to service.
+Mothballed Generation Resources or ESRs that have not been tested within the last five years shall be verified within 12 calendar months upon return to service.
 ERCOT may require additional testing if it has information indicating that current data is inaccurate.
-The Resource Entity is not obligated to place Generation Resources On-Line solely for the purposes of testing.
+The Resource Entity is not obligated to place Generation Resources or ESRs On-Line solely for the purposes of testing.
 The reactive capability tests must be conducted at a time agreed to in advance by the Resource Entity, its QSE, the applicable TSP, and ERCOT.

 (3) Leading and lagging reactive operating limits must be demonstrated following the reactive power verification test procedure as more fully described in Nodal Operating Guide Section 3.3.2, Unit Reactive Capability Requirements.